algolia/magento/_src/faq.md

 The error means that extension's templates were not rendered.

-Templates are rendered to `before_bode_end` block, please make sure that your theme renders this block.
+Templates are rendered to `before_body_end` block, please make sure that your theme renders this block.

 If your theme renders the block, make sure you have allowed symlinks in the Magento's configuration.
 You can enable it in **System > Configuration > Advanced > Developer** section of Magento configuration.